 During the year ended December 31, 2013, we recognized a net gain of \$1.7 million compared to a net loss of \$0.8 million for the year ended December 31, 2012 on the change in fair value of contingent consideration related to acquisitions.
-Accounting Standards Codification ("ASC") Topic 805, Business Combinations ("ASC Topic 805") requires that contingent consideration be recognized at fair value on the acquisition date and re-measured each reporting period with subsequent adjustments recognized in the consolidated statement of operations.
-We estimate the fair value of contingent consideration liabilities based on financial projections of the acquired companies and estimated probabilities of achievement.
-We believe our estimates and assumptions are reasonable; however, there is significant judgment involved.
-At each reporting date, the contingent consideration obligation will be revalued to estimated fair value and changes in fair value subsequent to the acquisitions will be reflected in operating income or expense in the consolidated statements of operations, and could cause a material impact to, and volatility in, our operating results.
 Changes in the fair value of contingent consideration obligations may result from changes in discount periods, changes in the timing and amount of revenue and/or earnings estimates and changes in probability assumptions with respect to the likelihood of achieving the various earn-out criteria.
 See Note 2 to the Consolidated Financial Statements for a detailed discussion of the acquisitions we have completed and the changes in fair value of contingent consideration during the year ended December 31, 2013.